mogilvie/CalendarBundle/README.md

 The bundle requires entities to interact with the database and store information.
 - Calendar
+- CalendarEvent
-- Event
+- CalendarReoccurance
-- CalendarInvitee
+- CalendarAttendee
-- Comment
+- CalendarComment

 ### Calendar entity